-The voters in each local district elect a school board to serve as trustees on their behalf—both to assure high quality education and to assure that voters receive an excellent return on investment.
+The voters in each local district elect a school board to serve as trustees on their behalf—to assure students receive a high quality education and that taxpayers receive a good return on their investment.

 Thinking About Running?